hashicorp/terraform/website/source/docs/backends/types/terraform-enterprise.html.md

 You can create a new environment in the
 Environments section and generate new token in the Tokens page under Settings.

+~> **Why is this called "atlas"?** Atlas was previously a commercial offering from HashiCorp that included a full suite of enterprise products.
+The products have since been broken apart into their individual products, like **Terraform Enterprise**.
+While this transition is in progress, you may see references to "atlas" in the documentation.
+We apologize for the inconvenience.

 ## Example Configuration

 ```hcl